 Mold can never be completely eliminated; mold spores can be can be microscopic, and they’re naturally occurring.
 Therefore, they’re always going to be floating around in the atmosphere.
 They are just looking for a comfortable area to grow and reproduce.
 That’s why your home is never completely free of mold; mold is said to be remediated.
 It’s removed to a safe level of parts per million.
 There are some things you should look out for if you’re worried that your home might be vulnerable to mold.
 Look in Corners There are several factors that mold needs to grow.
 Mold needs darkness, warmth, and moisture.
-That’s why the basement and the attic are two places that mold often proliferates.
+That’s why the basement and the attic are two places it often proliferates.
 You should look in the corners of your basement and attic.
 The corners are often hotbeds for mold because they’re often shielded from the light, and moisture often collects in corners.
 If you see mold or mildew in the corners of your basement or attic, you should call a specialist in mold remediation.
 Oftentimes, damage restoration companies will have experts in handling mold.
-You shouldn’t do it yourself because mold spores are so tiny that they can quickly become airborne when […]
+You shouldn’t do it yourself because mold spores are so tiny that they can quickly become airborne when disturbed.
+They’ll […]

 Water damage can occur in several different ways.
 There are pipe leaks, weather events, and damping.
 Damping can occur when the basement or the attic is very humid.
 That humidity can seep into the walls.
 You can oftentimes identify damping by noticing water damage near the floor or the ceiling without clear drip lines.
 Any of these three kinds of water event can cause water damage.
 Water damage is particularly insidious because it is a multiplying catastrophe.
 The Initial Water Damage A water damage problem obviously begins with the initial water damage.
 If it’s damping or a slow leak, you might not even notice it until it has gotten bad.
 If it’s a weather event or a burst pipe, the problems will quickly arise.
 The first problem is electrical.
 The electrical wires and connections in the walls must be protected from water.
 Shorts, fires, and wire damage could result if the water is not stopped quickly.
 Water can also undermine the structural integrity of water-soluble materials such as drywall and wallpaper.
 If they’re not quickly dried, they’ll likely need to be replaced.
-Mold and Mildew Within a few days of the initial water damage, you’ll start to see mold […]
+Mold and Mildew Within a few days of the initial water damage, you’ll start to see mold and […]

 While it may still be a bit cool outside in the Idaho, Washington and Oregon region, spring will be here before you know it!
 You may as well start getting ready now to ensure your home and/or business is prepared!
 Here are a few spring weather prep tips from Disaster Response.